mgutz/logxi/README.md

     own line.
 If you want everything on a single line, set this to high value like 1000.
 Default is 80.

 *   context - the number of context lines to print on source.
-Set to 0 to see only filepath:lineno.
+Set to -1 to see only file:lineno.
 Default is 2.

 ### Color Schemes